testforgeio/testforge/blog/src/content/blog/001-playwright-quickstart.md

 npm init playwright@latest -y
 ```

+When you run it, it will guide you through a simple wizard to set up the project.

 * *Choose the language you want to use for your tests?*

   `TypeScript` is recommended because it provides type checking and better code completion.

 * *Choose the name of the folder where your tests will be stored?*

-Default is `tests`.
+  Default is `tests` but you can change it to `src/tests` or `spec` for example.

 * *Do you want to add a [GitHub Actions](https://github.com/features/actions) workflow file?*

   Makes sense if you are planning to run tests as part of CI/CD pipeline on GitHub.

 * *Install Playwright for all three browsers (Chromium, Firefox, WebKit)?*

   Having browsers installed is required to run tests.
 Of course, you can install them later.
   However, if it is your first installation, it is better to have them installed right away.

 * *Install Playwright operating system dependencies?*

   These dependencies include libraries and tools that are needed for browser automation and testing.
 Requires `sudo` or `root`.
 Press `N` and install them manually with the neccessary permissions.

 You should see files and folders created in your project directory after answering the questions.